Penn Fruit

-The Penn Fruit Company was a regional grocery chain in the Philadelphia and Baltimore areas that operated from 1927 until 1978.
+The Penn Fruit Company was a regional grocery chain in the Philadelphia and Baltimore areas that operated from 1927 until 1979.
 During the firm's history it was regarded as one of the most innovative American supermarket chains.
-However, the company's innovations often were copied by its bigger rivals who eventually succeeded in causing the chain's demise.
+However, the company's innovations were often copied by its bigger rivals, who eventually succeeded in causing the chain's demise.

 History

 The company was founded in 1927 by three Philadelphia merchants—Morris Kaplan, Isaac Kaplan, and Samuel Cooke—as a produce store at 52nd and Market streets in Philadelphia.
 The store used low prices and heavy promotions to drive sales.
 The store was so successful that it was soon doing $10,000 a week in sales.
 The success of that initial store attracted John McClatchy, a local builder, to commission the young company to build a produce and seafood store in what would be Philadelphia's first shopping center.

 By the early 1930s the company had grown to six stores, and although it did not want to add a full line of groceries to its fare, competition from established chains like Acme and A&P forced it into the grocery business.
 However, unlike the bigger chains, the company was so successful that it could easily transition its chain from smaller stores to larger supermarkets.
 Throughout the 1930s and 1940s, Penn Fruit expanded its older stores and added new ones throughout greater Philadelphia and New Jersey.
 It eventually added fresh meat departments to its stores and became one of the first chains to sell floral items.
 Because of its discount format and clean, high-volume self-service stores, the company was very popular in and around its core Philadelphia/New Jersey market.
 At least one Penn Fruit, in Pennsauken, New Jersey, had a bakery/doughnut area in the 1960s & 1970s, or until it closed.
 Featured were the lightest glazed doughnuts seen before or since.

 After World War II and throughout the 1950s, the company expanded its territory, opening stores in both New York and Baltimore.
 However, the company was less than successful with these stores, partly because of their geographic distance from Philadelphia.
 Stores built in the 1950s had a distinctive design, topped by a wide sweeping arch roof.
 Some of these buildings are still in use today.
 In 2016, the former Penn Fruit store on Frankford Avenue, one of the last with an intact arch design, was recommended and approved for city landmark status.